Zamiell/racing-plus/docs/challenges.md

 - Jacob & Esau start with There's Options & More Options.
 - You are randomly assigned a character at the beginning of the run.
 (You cannot choose the order of the characters.)
 - Jacob & Esau and Bethany will never be assigned for the first or second character of the challenge.
 (This gives you some time to store items for them.)
-- If you transform into a different character mid-way through the run, all of the starting items granted to that character will be removed.
+- If you transform into a different character mid-way through the run, all of the starting items granted to the old character will be removed.

 ### Goal